pbrink231/plex_top_playlists/README.md

 ## Future wants to add (any help is welcome)

-* Create/Update Collections from list (where order does not matter)
 * Add Tautulli Lists
 * Auto Add to Radarr
 * Auto Add to Sonarr